 At least annually, you should review your compliance policies and procedures to assess their effectiveness in preventing statutory and licence breaches.
 Are you acting efficiently, honestly and fairly?
+Do your breaches indicate systemic problems?

 The review should be conducted with special focus on your specific business model and any changes to it and your products and services during the reviewed year, and all the actual and potential conflicts of interest that might result from that business model and those changes.
 The annual assessment process should be documented and those document(s) should be presented to the Risk and Audit Committee for noting.